 This tutorial will show you how to add components such as services or websites to the Backstage catalog.

-You must have installed the Github App in order to import components in private repositories.
-If you have not done this you can find the steps to do this here..
-Components in public repositories can be added without installing the GitHub app.
+You must install the GitHub App in order to import components in private repositories.
+The steps to do this are here.

-If you don’t want to wait for a component to be discovered you can add components manually to Backstage by using the catalog importer available at
+Components can be manually added to Backstage by using the catalog importer available at

 Click the Home link in the Backstage sidebar to go back to the catalog where you should see your component.
 Depending on the type of component you imported, you might have to cycle through the tabs until you see your component.